 When the brain lacks serotonin, the feelings of depression can be unbearable.
 It can be hard to relate to others, and may even become difficult to complete daily tasks, such as showering or going to work.
 For many people who struggle with depression, drugs and alcohol are a welcome respite from the depths of depression that occupy their minds.
 But drugs and alcohol worsen symptoms leading people to suffer from both worsened depression and drug addiction.

 People who are depressed are more likely to use drugs and alcohol than people who are not depressed.
 Some people who struggle with depression may use stimulants, which provide a surge of energy and can stimulate the brain.
 Others may choose to use depressants, such as alcohol.
 These numb the feelings of depression and can allow the user to dissociate from their struggles for some time.

-People who are depressed may find greater emotional and mental relief from drugs and alcohol than people who are not depressed.
+People who are depressed may find greater emotional relief from drugs and alcohol than people who are not depressed.
 An emotional attachment may make them more likely to become addicted.
 While overcoming depression and addiction at the same time can be difficult, it is possible.
 If you’re struggling with depression and addiction, you must take the first step to reach out for help.

 Break the Cycle with Granite Recovery Centers